s-smits/automatic-learning-amplifier/README.md

    Operations on MLX arrays can be performed on any of the supported device types without transferring data.

+## Use Cases

+1. Enterprise Knowledge Management:
+   Large corporations can use this tool to create custom, domain-specific chatbots from their internal documentation.
+This allows employees to quickly access company-specific information, improving productivity and reducing time spent searching for answers.

+2. Specialized Customer Support:
+   Companies with complex products or services can use this to create an AI assistant that understands their specific offerings in detail.
+This can provide 24/7 customer support, handling a large volume of inquiries without human intervention.

+3. Rapid Onboarding and Training:
+   Organizations can use this tool to create interactive learning systems from their training materials.
+New employees or partners can then engage with an AI tutor that understands the company's processes, products, and policies in depth, accelerating the onboarding process.

 ## Acknowledgement

 I would like to send my many thanks to: